-- 1) The total number of district employees compensated in the last pay period of the District's fiscal year: 0 - 2) The total number of independent contractors to whom nonemployee compensation was paid in the last month of the District's fiscal year: The District paid 12 nonemployee independent contractors in September 2022. - 3) All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency: \$0 - 4) All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency: The District paid \$801,158 to nonemployee independent contractors. - 5) Each construction project with a total cost of at least \$65,000 approved by the District that is scheduled to begin on or after October 1, 2021, together with the total expenditures for such project: The District had no applicable projects during the year. - 6) A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the District amends a final adopted budget under Section 189.016(6), Florida Statutes: The District amended the original budget.
+- 1) The total number of district employees compensated in the last pay period of the District's fiscal year: 0 - 2) The total number of independent contractors to whom nonemployee compensation was paid in the last month of the District's fiscal year: 15 - 3) All compensation earned by or awarded to employees, whether paid or accrued, regardless of contingency: \$0 - 4) All compensation earned by or awarded to nonemployee independent contractors, whether paid or accrued, regardless of contingency: \$995,208. - 5) Each construction project with a total cost of at least \$65,000 approved by the District that is scheduled to begin on or after October 1, 2022, together with the total expenditures for such project: N/A - 6) A budget variance based on the budget adopted under Section 189.016(4), Florida Statutes, before the beginning of the fiscal year being reported if the District amends a final adopted budget under Section 189.016(6), Florida Statutes: The District amended the original budget.
 See schedule below.